SparkyVT/HPR-Rocket-Flight-Computer/README.txt

-*NOTE: I get many messages regarding interest in this system.
+*NOTE: I get many messages expressing interest in this system.
 I plan on offering an Arduino programmable filght computer with open source code by mid-2024.
 Until then, there are 5 hardware options to use this code.
 Scroll to the bottom to view the 5 options.
-Until I get the website up and running, you can contact me at https://www.rocketryforum.com/members/sparkyvt.810/
+My website is not yet running, but you can contact me at https://www.rocketryforum.com/members/sparkyvt.810/

 HPR Rocket Flight Computer